adamkimmins/Armonia/README.md

 # A.R.M.O.N.I.A.
-Advanced Recording &amp; Media Organizer for Natural Integrated Audio, shortened to Armonia, is a music composition envirnoment designed to offer a better balance for people attempting to compose music.
-WIP
+Advanced Recording &amp; Media Organizer for Natural Integrated Audio, shortened to Armonia, is a music composition environment designed to offer a better balance for people attempting to compose music.
+WIP, Open-Source.

 ---
+# Path to creation >> Documentation >> Controls
+xxx

+---
 # Path to creation >> Documentation >> Journal

 This is my first real solo project where I dig low into the system to use something like a mic and speaker.
 To do this, I'm going to use a WinUI structure and create a proper executable, in an attempt to create an industry level product (for free) that is unique and useful.
 This also means I can integrate my designs I've worked with, and be able to display more than just systems.

----
 To start with the design:
 ---
-I create my splash screen and "logo" which is just going to be earthy.
+**0.1** I need to create my splash screen and "logo" which is just going to be earthy.
 I'm going to use a wavey blue and black "A" for my icon, and the full name "Armonia" as my screen.
-Armonia will include a banjo, guitar, mics, drums, and a maybe a violin in the mountains.
-Will probably apply an oil filter to a picture I took in the Tetons.
+Armonia will include a banjo, guitar, drums, and maybe a violin; it will be in the mountains.
+Will probably apply an oil filter, scribble filter to a picture I took in the Tetons.

+**0.2** I used a picture I took of delta lake in the Tetons, applied a scratch filter, and squared the image.
+I drew the instruments aforementioned and gave them a similar scratch design, albeit a little less and added them.
+Went with a blue design.
+The icon is small and still a WIP, will try to make it a little more noticeably shaped instead of just round.
+Maybe the guitar, a mic, or just the A.

+Next I create my file structure (should've maybe done this first):
 ---
-Next I create my file structure(should've maybe done this first):
----
 <img width="319" height="798" alt="image" src="https://github.com/user-attachments/assets/1d10a646-6389-458e-88ed-11d92ce803a2" />

----
 As you can see from the image, this project is going to be built on C# and XML(xaml).
 Felt it was easier to become better at C# than it was to create a UI framework with C++.
 And XMLs, or XAMLs in this case are pretty simple and straightforward.
 I use the XAML to declare my logic in C#.
 Unfortunate downside with using C# is I'm going to use .NET(Downside???) to run the program.

----
 I'll break down the important notes for my stub files, not everything for the reason of space and time.
 Learned quite a lot of new information regarding mic import and converting to .wav files

 app.xaml